Skip to main content

 10. FINALIST AND WINNER NOTIFICATION AND VERIFICATION

 Applicants selected as potential finalists must: (i) complete all onboarding paperwork and take all actions requested, and (ii) complete the Finalist Days group activities and interviews in order to obtain Finalist status and be eligible to be selected as a Global Winner.
+Failure to respond within seven days of notification, and/or failure to complete all requested items within a reasonable period thereafter may result, in our sole discretion, in disqualification and the selection of an alternate Finalist.

 We will notify potential winners (“Winner(s)-Elect”) and their parents/legal guardians via email to the address provided on the application.
-We may publicly announce the name(s) of one or more Winners-Elect, provided that no Winner-Elect shall be certified as a Global Winner until they (and their parent or legal guardian if applicable) has executed and returned all requested documents and information, including consent and waiver forms, supporting records and documentation, confirmation of eligibility, and publicity release.
+We may publicly announce the name(s) of one or more Winners-Elect, provided that no Winner-Elect shall be certified as a Global Winner until they (and their parent or legal guardian if applicable) have executed and returned all requested documents and information, including consent and waiver forms, supporting records and documentation, confirmation of eligibility, and publicity release.
 Failure to respond within seven days of notification, and/or failure to complete all requested items within a reasonable period thereafter may result, in our sole discretion, in disqualification and the selection of an alternate Winner-Elect.

 11. PRIZES